 The carpark’s yawning entry still falls short for some vehicles.
 Too-tall delivery vans park on the entry ramp, their refrigeration units running non-stop during drop-offs that can take an hour or longer, while more idle in the queue.
 The merciless roar of compressors penetrates the consciousness of anyone within earshot to the exclusion of all other rational thought.

 Removalists’ vans join in the procession.
 As households move in and move out of towers all over town, entire contents of hundreds of small apartments are in constant churn.
 Oversized vehicles reverse, beeping all the way across pedestrian footpaths and up or down ramps.
 It doesn’t always go to plan.
 Especially if the ramp curves as well as rises and the oversized truck gets stuck during manoeuvres.
-Where do design and good intentions go between the drawings and the pouring of concrete?
+Where do design and good intentions go between the design drawings and the pouring of concrete?
 Perhaps the trucks got larger in the intervening years, trashing known ‘standards’ in their wake.
 Future ramps will probably be oversized as a result.
 Buildings’ street frontages are becoming all void and no front!

 As for outsize cars, what is that all about?
 Multi-storey car parks are expensive to build and developers understandably want to make them as space-efficient as possible.
 Why would they want to make room for fewer, larger, cars, just because a few (relatively speaking) people bought the super sized car?